AhmedAlsohail/AI-Projects/README.md

 ## Projects

 ### DFS maze solver (C#)
-A challenge for creating a maze solver for nxn size mazes.
+A challenge for creating a maze solver for NxN size mazes.
 ______________________
 ### Tic Tac Toe AI (Python)
 Tic Tac Toe AI agent using minimax algorithm, both game and agent were created from scratch.